joannesong/AC-Android/lessons/recyclerview/review/README.md

 ### 6. Create a ViewHolder Class to set these view values dynamically

 Next, create a ViewHolder class, to set the values of the views within the itemview dynamically.
-Make sure to "extends" from RecyclerView.ViewHolder:
+Make sure to "extends" from RecyclerView.ViewHolder, and to create a constructor, that sets field variables to references to the itemView's child views:

 ```java
 package nyc.c4q.recyclerviewexample.view;